ACM40960/project-project-in-maths-modelling-hp/README.md

 - The diagonal values are **consistently strong**, indicating accurate predictions for the majority of instances per class.
 - **Misclassifications are minimal**, with some confusion between **Leopard Cat**, **Red Fox**, and **Weasel**, either with each other or the background.
 - There are **occasional false positives and false negatives** involving the background, but these are relatively rare.
-- The confusion matrix confirms **high classification accuracy**, with opportunities for refinement in **differentiating similar or nocturnally camouflaged species**.
+- The confusion matrix confirms **strong classification performance**, with opportunities for refinement in **differentiating similar or nocturnally camouflaged species**.

 ### 📈 YOLOv12 Night - Precision-Recall Curve
 ![PR Curve](Images/yolo12_night_pr.png)